-- there is no suitable allocated site capable of serving the waste management need that the proposal is designed to address or the non-allocated site provides advantages over the allocated site; - b. the proposal would not sterilise, or prejudice the delivery of, an allocated site that would otherwise be capable of meeting waste needs, by reason of cumulative or other adverse impacts; - c. the proposal supports the delivery of the Spatial Strategy, in particular contributing to meeting the needs identified in this Plan, moving waste up the waste hierarchy and adhering to the proximity principle; and - d. the proposal complies with the relevant policies of this Plan.
+- a. there is no suitable allocated site capable of available site allocated for (MM6.10) serving the waste management need that the proposal is designed to address or the non-allocated site provides advantages over the allocated site; - the proposal would not sterilise, or prejudice the delivery of, an allocated site that would otherwise be capable of meeting waste needs, by reason of cumulative or other adverse impacts; - c. the proposal supports the delivery of the Spatial Strategy, in particular contributing to meeting the needs identified in this Plan, moving waste up the waste hierarchy and adhering to the proximity principle; and - d. the proposal complies with the relevant policies of this Plan.